merge-api/merge-sdk-kotlin/docs/ats/CandidatesApi.md

 val createdAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created after this datetime.
 val createdBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created before this datetime.
 val cursor : kotlin.String = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw // kotlin.String | The pagination cursor value.
-val expand : kotlin.String = applications,attachments // kotlin.String | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. val firstName : kotlin.String = firstName_example // kotlin.String | If provided, will only return candidates with this first name.
-val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks.
+val emailAddresses : kotlin.String = emailAddresses_example // kotlin.String | If provided, will only return candidates with these email addresses; multiple addresses can be separated by commas. val expand : kotlin.String = applications,attachments // kotlin.String | Which relations should be returned in expanded form.
+Multiple relation names should be comma separated without spaces. val firstName : kotlin.String = firstName_example // kotlin.String | If provided, will only return candidates with this first name. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks.